-There are two types of home insurance - buildings and contents.
+There are two types of home insurance - buildings and contents cover.

-Buildings insurance covers the cost of repairing or rebuilding your home if it's damaged by storm, floods, fire, lightning and subsidence.
+Buildings insurance covers the cost of repairing or rebuilding your home if it's damaged, for example by storm, floods, fire, lightning or subsidence.

-Contents insurance covers you for loss or damage to things like your furniture, TVs and personal possessions from theft, fire or flood.
+Contents insurance covers you for loss, theft or damage to things in your home, such as your furniture, electrical goods and personal possessions.

-Your mortgage lender will normally insist that you have buildings' cover - but you needn't buy home insurance from them.
+Your mortgage lender will normally insist that you have buildings cover - but you don't have to buy it from them.
 Levels of cover and prices vary widely so shop around to make sure you get the right deal.

-Make sure you get the right cover and get tips for shopping around search for 'Home insurance' on
+Make sure you get the right cover and get tips for shopping around - search for 'Home insurance' on